Historic Dundee

 Scottish Civic Trust

 The Scottish Civic Trust has been campaigning for the protection and improvement of Scotland’s built environment and supporting local amenity societies since 1967.
-Based in Glasgow, the SCT is the catelyst for a number of initiatives, including the conservation of the Edinburgh New Town, the revitalisation of New Lanark, and for bringing the annual Doors Open Days event to the UK.
+Based in Glasgow, the SCT is the catalyst for a number of initiatives, including the conservation of the Edinburgh New Town, the revitalisation of New Lanark, and for bringing the annual Doors Open Days event to the UK.

 The Scottish Civic Trust